inducer/pycuda/doc/source/install.rst

 Installation
 ============

-This tutorial will walk you through the process of building PyUblas.
+This tutorial will walk you through the process of building PyCuda.
 To follow, you really only need four basic things:

 * A UNIX-like machine with web access.